iDave2/aima-swift/CONTRIBUTING.md

 Contributing to this project
 ==========================
-:+1::tada: Yes! :tada::+1:

-I'm new to open source (and github and swift and ...) so will be fumbling along here, completing AIMA Chapter 2, and welcome all contributions, pull requests, advice, moral support, and expresso.
+:+1::tada: I have not thought ahead that far but sure, by all means, welcome. :tada::+1:

+This aima-variant may not follow the book as closely as others.
+Significant effort and commentary aims at learning Swift, at least at the beginning, but aima is the longer-term goal.

 Here are scattered notes on state of the art.

 Documentation and modeling borrow from [aima-python](https://github.com/aimacode/aima-python) and [aima-java](https://github.com/aimacode/aima-java) (thanks, guys).